Do you want to find the philosophical in your topics?

 Curriculum Clinics give teachers or year teams personal tuition and coaching in embedding P4C sessions into their topics.
 We explore their established curriculum plans and work with them to pinpoint opportunities for where deep philosophical questions can push their and challenge their pupils.

-These personal sessions build upon training the teacher may have already had to ensure P4C doesn’t get squeezed out by other commitments, and ensure philosophical discussion remains a central component of their short, medium and long-term plans.
+These personal sessions can build upon training the teacher may have already had to ensure P4C doesn’t get squeezed out by other commitments, and ensure philosophical discussion remains a central component of their short, medium and long-term plans.

 Create a curriculum full of 'deep fun'